mikhailknyazev/automation-samples/README.md

 After registration, you should have access to your project in the "Developer Sandbox" as follows:
 ![initial_oc.png](images%2Finitial_oc.png)

 Tap the question mark icon in the top-right.
 Choose "Command line tools".
 Tap the "Copy login command" link.
 Go ahead with the login.
 Tap "Display token".
-Copy the following (your values) from the screen:
+Copy your values from the screen:

 ```
 Log in with this token